 - 1 Door Handle.
 Pull to open the door.
-The door must be securely latched for the microwave to operate.

-- 2 Door Latches.

-- 3 Window with Metal Shield.
-Screen allows cooking to be viewed while keeping microwaves confined in the oven.

-- 4 Touch Control Panel.

-- 5 Cooktop Lights.
+The door must be securely latched for the microwave to operate. - 2 Door Latches. - 3 Window with Metal Shield.
+Screen allows cooking to be viewed while keeping microwaves confined in the oven. - 4 Shelf.
+Lets you microwave several foods at once.
+Food microwaves best when placed directly on the oven floor or turntable. - 5 Touch Control Panel You must set the clock before using the microwave. - 6 Cooktop Lights. - 7 Grease Filters.

-6 Grease Filters.

-7 Removable Turntable.
+- 8 Removable Turntable.
 Turntable and support must be in place when using the oven.
-The turntable may be removed for cleaning.
+The turntable may be removed for cleaning. - 9 Convenience Guide.

-8 Convenience Guide.